 Remember that the citizens of the UK who hold an Individual Savings Account (ISA) are eligible for tax-free interest on peer-to-peer investments of up to £20,000.

 Bespoke solution or a ready-made back office?

-There are two possible scenarios here, both having their own advantages and disadvantages depending on your current demand and capabilities.
+There are two possible scenarios here, both having their advantages and disadvantages depending on your current demand and capabilities.

-On the other hand, you have full control of everything that happens on your crowdfunding website.
 You can integrate it with any third-party system, implement a basic or sophisticated back office, and be in charge of everything that happens under the hood of the system.

 On a side note

 No matter how you decide to build your crowdfunding site, never disregard the legal side.

 Make sure to hire an experienced lawyer who is ready to assist and never claim that your platform is risk-free – we all know nothing is risk-free.
 If you’re dealing with real estate or securities, the law is not something to be taken lightly.
 It will be a massive plus if you have someone with extensive experience or education in the banking and finance industry on your team.

 If you start your crowdfunding business in the UK, it will have to go through FCA (Financial Conduct Authority) procedures to determine regulatory compliance, so make sure to allocate time to fix probable issues and implement updates according to FCA guidelines.

 Crowdfunding platforms are not only about monetary benefits.
 Depending on the sector, a crowdfunding site may help you and your investors find this sense of fulfilment that we all are looking for.